-Hike the Mountains to Sea Trail to stunning vistas, climbing to lofty views at Devil's Courthouse and above the Blue Ridge Parkway before hiking to Black Balsam Knob.
+Hike the Mountains to Sea Trail to stunning vistas at Devil’s Courthouse, climbing high above the Blue Ridge Parkway to Black Balsam Knob.

-Gorgeous vistas, beautiful forest, abundant wildflowers: this stretch of the MST is a must-hike.
-If you go, watch your step: the overlook drop-offs are sheer and sudden.
-But be prepared for some incredible natural beauty.
+Gorgeous vistas, beautiful forest, abundant wildflowers: this stretch of the MST is a definite must-hike.
+If you go, be sure to watch your step: the overlooks on this hike are sheer and drop off suddenly.
+But the views are absolutely incredible, and the forest is sublimely beautiful.

 Devil’s Courthouse to Black Balsam Knob: the hike

-The hike begins at the Devil’s Courthouse overlook on the Blue Ridge Parkway (view maps and driving directions), trailing beside the Parkway on a paved path before veering right, diving into the forest.
-The hike begins an abrupt, and often steep, climb through the shady, fir and fern-filled forest, gaining elevation along the paved Devil’s Courthouse Trail.
-At .3 miles, the pavement ends at a trail intersection, the hike veering abruptly south and continuing the climb.
-(A left turn at the intersection hikes to the Mountains to Sea Trail… more on that route shortly.)
+The adventure begins at the Devil’s Courthouse overlook on the Blue Ridge Parkway (view maps and driving directions), trailing alongside the Parkway on a paved path and then veering right, diving into the forest.
+The hike begins an abrupt, steep climb through a sunlight-dappled forest filled with fir and fern.
+At .3 miles, the pavement ends at a trail intersection; a spur trail leads to the left, connecting to the Mountains to Sea Trail.
+The hike turns right, continuing the climb to Devil’s Courthouse.

 The hike summits Devil’s Courthouse at just under a half mile, catching stunning, nearly 360-degree views from the rocky outcrop.
-On a clear day, views extend to three states.
-Nearby and distant summits are marked with bronze plaques, scattered around the jagged, craggy precipice.
+On a clear day, views extend into three states.
+Bronze plaques mark the locations of near and distant summits scattered around the jagged, craggy precipice.

 The MST dives into a dense forest of balsam fir, nearing this hike’s end.
-Reaching the paved Black Balsam Knob Road at 2.9 miles, this hike completes, turning to follow its outbound route in reverse to return to the Devil’s Courthouse parking area.
+The hike reaches the paved Black Balsam Knob Road at 2.9 miles, completing this adventure, and turns to follow its outbound route in reverse to return to the Devil’s Courthouse parking area.

 Extend the hike on the Art Loeb Trail